12-Month PlayStation Plus Membership Sale Going On Now

 - As a member of PlayStation Plus, you’ll get exclusive benefits on PlayStation Store.
 This includes member-only sales and deeper discounts on some of the biggest and best games available – as much as 80% off!

-With Valentine’s Day coming up, why settle for flowers that will die when you can have free games that lasts forever?
+Now that the holiday season has come and gone, a lot of gamers are finally enjoying their shiny new PlayStation 4 systems that they have to call their own.
 A PlayStation Plus membership is the addition to any new system for those just now coming into this generation or those that have just recently upgraded their systems.
 As seen above, there are many perks for becoming a member today!

 It is important to note that this deal is not eligible for those that already have an active membership, only for new subscribers.
 Interested in checking it out yourself?
 You can scoop up this deal right here.